oktadev/terraform-provider-oktaasa/README.md

 * Description (Required) - free form text field to provide description.
 You will NOT be able to change it later without recreating a token.

 ### Create Group
-If groups is not synced from Okta, you may need to create in ASA.
+If groups is not synced from Okta, you may need to create in Okta's ASA.
 ```
-resource "asa_create_group" "test-tf-group" {
+resource "oktaasa_create_group" "test-tf-group" {
   name = "test-tf-group"
 }
 ```
 Parameters:
-* name (Required) - name for the ASA group.
+* name (Required) - name for Okta's ASA group.

 NOTE: group is created with basic access_user access.
-It does not give any privileges in ASA console.
+It does not give any privileges in Okta's ASA console.
 Creation of groups with access_admin and reporting_user is currently not supported in the provider.

 ### Assign group to project